-1. The ROT clock is set to a specified second of time on a given DPS1PPS tick.

-2. Once set, the ROT clock keeps time solely by counting DPSCLOCK cycles (i.e. subsequent DPS1PPS ticks are ignored unless the ROT is expressly commanded to be reset).
+- 1. The ROT clock is set to a specified second of time on a given DPS1PPS tick. - 2.
+Once set, the ROT clock keeps time solely by counting DPSCLOCK cycles (i.e. subsequent DPS1PPS ticks are ignored unless the ROT is expressly commanded to be reset).
 The monitor signal ROTMON allows confirmation of the ROT epoch setting.

-8.3 Speed-up/Slow-down Data Reproduce
+8.3 Speed-up/Slow-down Data Reproduction

-The DOM must be able to reproduce data at the same rate at which it was accepted into the DIM.
-However, some systems may also allow the DOM output data rate to be speeded-up or slowed-down by certain factors.
+Some systems may also allow the DOM output bit rate (f{RBSI}) to be speeded-up or slowed-down by certain factors compared to the DIM input rate (f{RSI}).
 In such cases, the ROT-clock-increment per DPSCLOCK-cycle must be commanded to change correspondingly.
-The rates of ROT1PPS, R1PPS and RBSn will all change correspondingly.
+The rates of RCLOCK, ROT1PPS, R1PPS and RBS_n will all change correspondingly.